 Recent proposals to have smaller satellites circle the Earth continuously would be more manageable and still produce considerable energy output.
 A satellite less than 1,000 feet (300 meters) across orbiting 300 miles (540 kilometers) above Earth could potentially power 1,000 homes [source: Hanley]

 Even the Pentagon is on board, having released a study detailing applications in powering military operations.
 Japan, Russia, Europe and the island nation of Palau are also looking into it.
 Some experts estimate a test project could be done by 2012 and that significant amounts of power could come from space before the beginning of the next century [source: Hanley].

 The major obstacle right now, as with any new technology, is cost.
 Launching, setting up and maintaining a solar farm on the moon would require vast amounts of manpower and money.
 As it is now, launching an object into space costs 1,000 times more than transporting that object across the country on a plane -- even though they use the same amount of energy [source: Hoffert].

 If NASA succeeds in finding a new generation of reusable launch vehicles, though, costs could go down.
 Not to mention the fact that a solar satellite could pay back the energy used to send it into orbit in less than five days [source: Hoffert].

 Many people agree that as we start to exhaust the Earth's natural resources, looking to the heavens for an answer may not be such a bad investment.
-If you're one of those people, try out some of the links on the next page.
+If you're one of those people, try out some of the links below.